hmgle/passt/README.md

 For IPv4, the guest is assigned, via DHCP, the same address as the upstream interface of the host, and the same default gateway as the default gateway of the host.
-Addresses are never translated.
+Addresses are translated in case the guest is seen using a different address from the assigned one.

 For IPv6, the guest is assigned, via SLAAC, the same prefix as the upstream interface of the host, the same default route as the default route of the